-The medical field is particularly sensitive to potential litigation, but that anxiety has not translated to better data management practices.
-Information chaos reigns in the health care sector.
+The medical field is particularly sensitive to legal liability, but that anxiety has not translated to better data management practices.
+Information chaos reigns in the healthcare sector.

 Almost simultaneously, we see this from the 7th Circuit, in effect lowering the bar for data breach suits.
 In a class action against Neiman Marcus, plaintiffs claims both potential and concrete injury after a breach of credit card data.
 The court found an ‘objectively reasonable likelihood’ that they will suffer fraud and identity theft caused by the exposure of their data.

-If they’re pounded with data breach lawsuits, maybe the business world will start taking security seriously.
-But health care data won’t be easily buttoned up, leading to long-term legal jeopardy.
 For proof, we look to the doctors themselves, whose despair over electronic medical records has reached critical mass.
-At a town hall hosted last month by the American Medical Association, they told bitter tales of “workflow problems, decreased productivity, lack of interoperability,” according to this story from the FierceHealth IT newsletter.
+At a town hall hosted last month by the American Medical Association, medical practitioners told bitter tales of “workflow problems, decreased productivity, lack of interoperability,” according to this story from the FierceHealth IT newsletter.

 “We have a technology that brings graduate degree-educated people to their knees,” AMA president Steven Stack said.
 “There’s something not right here.”

 The practitioners are complaining about the effect on patient service and medical outcomes, not about data security.
-But this is a big indicator that security flaws and poor information governance are also at hand, leading to unreliable records.
+But security flaws and poor information governance are also at hand, leading to unreliable records.

 Frustrated and demoralized personnel working with a system they detest are less likely to follow best practices.
 Moreover, the technologies are are geared to meeting federal data-gathering goals, the doctors complain, not medical efficacy.